 Safeguarding business operations is not a choice but a necessity when cyberattacks are on the rise.
 To avoid any online traps that can harm your business operations, you need a clear understanding of the challenges and craft a strategy accordingly.

 Top IT Security Challenges businesses must overcome to improve cyber resiliency –

 Lack of visibility to help identify genuine risk

 According to the latest survey featured in Security Magazine, lack of visibility (39%) is the biggest challenge for IT security leaders.
-Numerous alerts and false positives from multiple tools are making it more challenging for them to detect genuine threats and respond to them.
+Multiple tools generate numerous alerts and false positives.
+This makes it difficult to detect genuine threats and respond to them effectively.
 Managing cyber risk is becoming more granular to build an integrated cyber defence.

 Complexity in regulatory compliance

 Businesses must follow all applicable government laws, rules, and regulations, including data privacy rules and regulations.
 There is no other option; either the organisation complies, or risks losing its operational permission.
 To create cyber resiliency amid these complexities, you need to examine the areas where changes must be made to comply with any relevant standards and regulations.